Responsible Mineral Sourcing

 Japan Electronics and Information Technology Industries Association (JEITA) , Responsible Minerals Trade Working Group

-・Participating in the RMI and collaborating with international initiatives such as GeSI
+・Participation in the RMI and cooperation with other international initiatives such as GeSI

-・Monitoring and sharing information on the regulatory situation in various countries and regions
+・Understanding and sharing the regulatory situation in each country/region